 2. The requirements of these paragraphs shall be integrated into the design when applicable.
-When the requirements are outside of the jurisdiction of pressure safety, OSH-ISH and/or Fire Protection Office (or successor orgs.) shall be involved in ensuring compliance.
+When the requirements are outside of the jurisdiction of pressure safety, OSH-ISH SMEs (or successor orgs.) shall be involved in ensuring compliance.

-DESIGN RESTRICTIONS FOR CREDITED PRESSURE SYSTEMS 7.6
+7.6 DESIGN RESTRICTIONS FOR CREDITED PRESSURE SYSTEMS

-Pressure systems that are credited in an approved safety basis (e.g., nuclear) may have A. design requirements that influence the Design Basis.
+A. Pressure systems that are credited in an approved safety basis (e.g., nuclear) may have design requirements that influence the Design Basis.
 These requirements must be incorporated into design for these systems and may go above and beyond national code requirements.

-APPLICATION OF CODES, STANDARDS, OR DOCUMENTS NOT INVOKED BY 7.7 10 CFR 851
+7.7 APPLICATION OF CODES, STANDARDS, OR DOCUMENTS NOT INVOKED BY 10 CFR 851

-Requirements from other countries or international organizations that are not compliant Α. with 10 CFR 851 pressure safety requirements are not allowed at LANL or to be used by LANL personnel unless reviewed and approved using the Alternate Method process described in Section PS-GENERAL - General Information, Alternate Method/Variance or Clarification/Interpretation.
+A. Systems or items made to requirements from other countries or international organizations that are not compliant with 10 CFR 851 pressure safety requirements are not allowed at LANL or to be used by LANL personnel unless reviewed and approved using the Alternate Method process described in Section PS-GENERAL - General Information, Alternate Method/Variance or Clarification/Interpretation.